nikomatsakis/babysteps/source/_posts/2015-08-20-virtual-structs-part-3-bringing-enums-and-structs-together.markdown

-This is often called an *algebraic data type*, but "algebra" brings back memories of balancing equations in middle school (not altogether unpleasant ones, admittedly), so I'm going to use the term *type hierarchy* instead. *Anywho*, to see what I mean, let's look at my favorite enum ever, `Option`:
+This is often called an *algebraic data type*, but "algebra" brings back memories of balancing equations in middle school (not altogether unpleasant ones, admittedly), so I'm going to use the term *type hierarchy* instead.
+Anyway, to see what I mean, let's look at my favorite enum ever, `Option`:

 ```rust